baleada/docs/src/prose/prose/components/list.md

 order: 0
 ---

 `ProseList` is the Baleada version of ordered and unordered lists.
-Just like `ProseGrid`, `ProseList` also comes with an opt-in "type to filter" feature.
+Just like `ProseTable`, `ProseList` also comes with an opt-in "type to filter" feature.

 :::